bookofproofs/bookofproofs.github.io/_sources/history/20th-century/schreier.md

 * Emanuel Sperner was a student at Hamburg who had been advised for his doctoral thesis by Wilhelm Blaschke but had been much influenced by Schreier's teaching and help.
 * He stepped in to edit Schreier's lectures and to put them into book form.
 * Let us end by noting that Schreier's death in 1929 meant that he died before Hitler's Nazi party came to power in 1933.
-* Their anti-Semitic policies had a major impact on the Jewish Schreier family.
-* Anna, Otto's mother, died in the Theresienstadt concentration camp in October 1942 and Theodor, Otto's father, died in the same concentration camp in January 1943.
-* At least two of Otto's uncles were also murdered by the Nazis.
-* Schreier's wife Edith was pregnant when Schreier died.
 * Edith returned to Vienna where she was very close to Schreier's parents.

 Born 3 March 1901, Vienna, Austria.
 Died 2 June 1929, Hamburg, Germany.